yWorks/yfiles-for-html-demos/demos/view/events/README.md

 - Toggle the various event log options to see different kinds of events.
 - Create, delete, move, resize and edit graph items.
 - Drag and drop nodes, labels or ports from the palette.
-- Move the whole graph within the viewport by dragging the mouse (Ctrl-Drag in Edit Mode).
+- Move the whole graph within the viewport by dragging the mouse (Ctrl\-Drag in Edit Mode).
 - Select and deselect graph items.
 - Expand, collapse, enter and exit group nodes.
 - Toggle the input mode using the "Edit Mode" checkbox.